If the garage is full to bursting and you can’t find the space to store your harvest or new tools, it might be time to

 Now, this interesting structure is an earthbag dome.
 Earthbags, sometimes called sandbags, were originally used by the military as protective shelters, or for flood control.
 The concept is also applied to creating housing.
 The strong walls can resist harsh weather, they’re fully fireproof, and they can withstand natural calamities like earthquakes, cyclones, and even tornadoes.

-The cost is minimal as the bags are usually filled from local and natural materials.
+The cost is minimal as the bags are usually filled with local and natural materials.
 This lowers the cost involved in manufacturing and logistics.
 With the wide variety of materials that can be used as fillers, earthbags can provide both thermal mass and insulation.

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer.